Bristol, Gloucestershire

 The girls worked at their spinning for ten and a half hours a day in summer, a little less in winter.
 After their initial training, they were hired out to local manufacturers.
 However, the coarseness of the yarn they produced soon resulted in complaints and low payment rates of 8d per pound.
 As a result, the Corporation offered spinning work to all the city's poor, many of whom could produce very fine yarn which fetched up to 3s.6d. per pound.

-The following year, the Corporation purchased a house at the south of St Peter's church once owned and largely reconstructed by sugar merchant Robert Aldworth.
+In 1698, the Corporation purchased a house at the south of St Peter's church once owned and largely reconstructed by sugar merchant Robert Aldworth.
 The building had recently been occupied by the Treasury as a mint and so it became known as the Mint Workhouse and was used to house the elderly, boys, and young children.
-In August 1699, a hundred boys were moved in.
+In August of that year, a hundred boys were moved in.
 They were occupied in "spinning Cotten Wool, and weaving Fustians" for which they were able to generate the creditable income of £6 per week.
 The boys were also taught to read and (unlike the girls) to write.
 Next, elderly inmates were admitted.
 They were clothed and given "such Employments as were fit for their Ages and Strengths.
 Finally, young children were taken in and put in the care of nurses.
+In 1709, the girls from the New Workhouse were moved to St Peter's.

 Bristol St Peter's Hospital.